 Finally, the host should provide WooCommerce dedicated support to assist with common WooCommerce issues.

-After having tested over 98 website hosting providers, I trust FastComet for beginners and small budgets, and Liquid Web for advanced users and high traffic stores.
+After having tested over 98 website hosting providers, I trust FastComet for beginners and small budgets, and Kinsta for advanced users and high traffic stores.
 They supply clients with optimized servers for WooCommerce and some of the most helpful technical teams I’ve seen.

 However, as this guide is for beginners, I will use FastComet for the demonstration.
 It is also the cheapest and easiest to use option.